CoolgaDV/live-stub/README.md

 `method` tag should contain at least on of the following tags: `before`, `body` and `after`

 * `before` - block of code that will be executed before the original method body.
 * `body` - block of code that will be executed instead of the original method body.
+If this tag specified, `before` and `after` tags should not be used.
 * `after` - block of code that will be executed after the original method body in finally block (in order to guarantee code execution).